Yvonne Ridley: Personal life

 Ridley has been married five times.
 She first married when she was 22; her second marriage, to a policeman, lasted seven years; her third husband was Daoud Zaaroura, the CEO of North of England Refugee Service and a former PLO head of intelligence, whom she met in Cyprus, where she was working on an assignment for the Newcastle-based Sunday Sun, and they have one daughter, Daisy Ridley, who was born in 1992; her fourth husband, to whom she was married until 1999, was an Israeli businessman, Ilan Hermosh; her fifth husband is an Algerian.

 During her time on the Sunday Sun newsdesk, she told colleagues she was an officer in the Territorial Army, based on Teesside, specialising in intelligence.
 She had also told the same to colleagues on The Northern Echo and repeated it in interviews.

-Ridley resides in Scotland, where she to moved to in 2011, and was a Scottish National Party (SNP) member, largely in her newly-found desire to support and aid Scottish independence.
+Ridley resides in Scotland, where she moved to in 2011, and was a Scottish National Party (SNP) member, largely in her newly-found desire to support and aid Scottish independence.
 She is also a feminist and a socialist.
 In 2021, Ridley confirmed that she had left the SNP and joined the Alba Party, primarily over her disagreement with SNP policy around gender recognition.

 In January 2014, Ridley was nominated for the Muslim Woman of the Year award at the British Muslim Awards.
-In October 2019 she was nominated for the Nobel Peace Prize for her work with the non-governmental organisation Protect the Rohingya, when she helped a team of South African lawyers take statements of alleged war crimes from refugees who had fled Myanmar.
-She was also nominated for her work with Syrian women prisoners who were victims of torture and abuse while held by the Assad regime in Syria.
+She has worked with the non-governmental organisation Protect the Rohingya, when she helped a team of South African lawyers take statements of alleged war crimes from refugees who had fled Myanmar.
+She has also worked with Syrian women prisoners who were victims of torture and abuse while held by the Assad regime in Syria.

 She was portrayed by Hattie Morahan in the film Official Secrets.